jarcher-sdev-classes/sdev333_iterator_exercises/readme.md

 Similarly, the `DataGrid` iterator should not copy the entire grid into a new data structure.
 Instead, it should iterate over the existing grid without creating additional memory overhead.

+### Requirement: Concurrent Modification

+For this assignment, you do **not** need to worry about concurrent modification of the data structures.
+You can assume that the data structures will not be modified while they are being iterated over.

 ## Testing
 You are required to write comprehensive tests using JUnit 5